OddMagnet/OddMagnet-Quick-Setup/README.md

 # Installation
+## Notes
+Other apps, e.g. iTerm2, might also store some files in the `~/.config` folder, this is completely fine

+## Prerequisites
+- A copy of this repository: `git clone https://github.com/OddMagnet/OddMagnet-Quick-Setup.git ~/.config`
+- Xcode and Developer Tools must be installed
+- For the best experience these [fonts]( https://github.com/romkatv/powerlevel10k#meslo-nerd-font-patched-for-powerlevel10k) have to be installed and configured for use (e.g. in iTerm2, see link for more information)

 ## Simple installation & Update
-Simply use the `install.sh` file in the base directory (type `~/.config/install.sh` in the terminal) The fonts from https://github.com/romkatv/powerlevel10k#meslo-nerd-font-patched-for-powerlevel10k have to be installed manually at this time.
-To update use the `update.sh` file in the base directory (type `~/.config/update.sh` in the terminal)
+To use all of this as is, simply use the `install.sh` file in the base directory: `~/.config/install.sh` To update use the `update.sh` file in the base directory (type `~/.config/update.sh` in the terminal)

 ## Custom installation & Updates